niell-ion/TXRX-Doc-Hub/docs/derail/derail_setup.md

 |------------|------------|------------|
 | 42 inches| 27 inches| 22 inches|

+The area should be nominally level front to back.
+Ensure that there is no more than 6" of elevation increase from the rail to a point measured 42 inches straight back.

 ### Solar Panel

 Survey the installation site.
 For the solar panel to function, the sun should be directly visible from 10 AM - 3 PM, and not be obstructed by structures, railcars, or foliage.